fastlane/docs/docs/getting-started/android/running-tests.md

 ## Setting up _fastlane_ to run on CI

-To run iOS tests using _fastlane_ on a Continuous Integration service, check out [the Continuous Integration docs](/best-practices/continuous-integration/).
+To run Android tests using _fastlane_ on a Continuous Integration service, check out [the Continuous Integration docs](/best-practices/continuous-integration/).

 Since _fastlane_ stores all configuration in simple configuration files, and runs via the command line, it supports every kind of CI system.